 Multiple remittance businesses provide remit service to Nepal in almost all cities of Australia.

 You can physically visit the business/ shop to send money and the friendly staff will assist you in the process.

 It is always wiser to take your identification documents in hard copy/ soft digital copy can also be accepted depending on the business.

 You’ll be provided with a receipt and transaction code which you should keep safe for the recipient to be able to receive the amount.

-You can find remittance services of Moneygram, Western Union, Ria money transfer and more in such remittance companies.
+You can find remittance services from Moneygram, Western Union, Ria money transfer and more such remittance companies.

 Check this google maps search result for local remittance companies in your area.

 Send money to Nepal with PayPal from Australia